wijjo/jiig/README.md

 `Tzar` (https://github.com/wijjo/tzar), also created by the Jiig author, is an early Jiig-based tool example.

-It includes some code generation capability to help get started quickly.
-But the framework is designed to make it easy to build from scratch, i.e. without needing generated code.
+The framework is designed to make it easy to build from scratch, i.e. without needing a code generator.

 ### Simple and flexible command line interface